bollu/bollu.github.io/README.md

 print("value of a^b^c:\n\t%s\n\treduced: %s" % (f_orig, f_reduced))

+# Code to evaluate the function `f` on all inputs to check correctness
 def evalxor2(f):
     for (i, j, k) in [(i, j, k) for i in [0, 1] for j in [0, 1] for k in [0, 1]]: ref = i^^j^^k